Seminyak Beach Attractions

 - Location: Jalan Pantai Batu Mejan, Canggu

-Kendra Gallery is one of the great additions to the vibrant art scene in Seminyak, serving as a unique tailored space where art-loving travellers can drop by to browse through the vibrant works on display, and where like-minded visitors mingle with the creators behind the artworks at any of its featured exhibition openings.
+Kendra Art Space is a multifunctional artspace and venue, part of the Uma Sapna villa resort in Seminyak.
+The space serves as a unique tailored space where art-loving travellers can drop by to browse through the vibrant works on display, and where like-minded visitors mingle with the creators behind the artworks at any of its featured exhibition openings.
 The art space was conceived to promote contemporary art by Indonesian and international artists, on a mission to foster dialogue through its presentation of many different cultures from across the globe.

 - Tel: +62 (0)361 736 628